roweyy437/sheepdog-school/README.md

 - The chosen colour scheme for Sheepdog Training is designed to be inviting and have a neutral and clean aesthetic.
 - The colours used are as follows:-

+- For the background colour i used antiquewhite.
 - `#555555` used for primary text.
 - `#555555` used for secondary text.
 - `#777777` used for Social Media icons.